Ellevio

-Ellevio AB is a Swedish electric power distribution company with headquarters in Stockholm and 968,000 customers (2021) in the regions of Dalarna, Värmland, the West coast (encompassing Halland and Bohuslän), Skaraborg-Närke, Gävleborgs län and Stockholm (encompassing Stockholm municipality, Ekerö, Lidingö, Täby, Nynäshamn and Vallentuna).
+Ellevio AB is a Swedish electric power distribution and energy company with headquarters in Stockholm and approximately 1,000,000 customers (2023).
 The company in its current shape was formed in 2015, when Fortum spun off its Swedish electric power distribution business, but it is also a successor to the municipal electric utility of Stockholm, founded in 1892.
-The number of direct employees is 551 (2021), whereas the total number of employees, including contractors, is approximately 3,000.
+The number of direct employees is 730 (end of 2023).
+Through contractors, Ellevio also provides employment for a few thousand additional people.
 Ellevio emits corporate bonds and therefore publishes financial reports in the same manner as listed companies.